johnsonchmatc/madisoncollege_ruby_on_rails/Exams/exam2.md

 ##Description
 For exam 2 you will present your final project.
 You will need to give a demo of your application, show the code and explain how you met required criteria.

-You will also be required to formulate a response for each of your classmate's presentation.
-This will consist of a short description of the application and how they met the final project goals.

 ##Grading Scale
 * Presentation: 50 points